Martha Coffin Wright: Personal life

-In 1824, Martha married Captain Peter Pelham (1785-1826) of Kentucky and moved with him to a frontier fort at Tampa Bay, Florida.
-They had a daughter.
-Peter died in July 1826, leaving Martha a nineteen-year-old widow with an infant child.
+In 1824, Wright married Captain Peter Pelham (1785-1826) of Kentucky and moved with him to a frontier fort at Tampa Bay, Florida; Peter died in July 1826, leaving Wright a nineteen-year-old widow with an infant daughter.
 She moved to upstate New York to teach painting and writing at a Quaker school for girls.
-Martha had six children, Marianna (whom she had with her first husband), Tallman, Eliza, Ellen, William, and Francis.
 After the death of her husband in 1826 she met a man by the name of Julius Catlin and continued to see him.
 In 1828, they both expressed their wish to become engaged and married.
-Yet, nothing ever came of the relationship because Julius's father did not approve of Martha and he met an early death in 1828.
-This was not the end of Martha's love life.
-In 1829, she met a man by the name of David Wright, a lawyer, and they were soon married; on November 18.
-David Wright was a Quaker just like Martha and was born and raised in Bucks County, Pennsylvania.
+Yet, nothing ever came of the relationship because Julius's father did not approve of Wright and he met an early death in 1828.
+This was not the end of Wright's love life.
+In 1829, she met David Wright, a lawyer and fellow Quaker.
+They married on November 18, 1829.
+Wright had six children, Marianna (whom she had with her first husband), Tallman, Eliza, Ellen, William, and Francis.

-Martha's daughter Ellen Wright (1840–1931) was an advocate of women's rights, especially women's suffrage.
-In 1864, she married William Lloyd Garrison, Jr. (1838–1909), a prominent advocate of Henry George's single tax movement, free trade, woman's suffrage, and of the repeal of the Chinese Exclusion Act.
+Wright's daughter Ellen Wright (1840–1931) was an advocate of women's rights, especially women's suffrage.
+In 1864, Ellen Wright married William Lloyd Garrison Jr. (1838–1909), a prominent advocate of Henry George's single tax movement, free trade, woman's suffrage, and of the repeal of the Chinese Exclusion Act.
 William was the son of abolitionist William Lloyd Garrison.
+The Garrisons' daughter, Eleanor Garrison (1880–1974), worked for the National American Woman Suffrage Association.